TUDelft-books/CSBB-textbook/book/Quarter2/Week2_1.md

 Teams can pick a new name and will develop their plan for the full 10 weeks.

-## Key concepts
+### Key Concepts

-Time management
+- Time management

-Resource allocation
+- Resource allocation

-Making teams
+- Making teams

-## Relevant learning goals
+### Relevant Learning Goals

-Collaboration
+- Collaboration

-Research
+- Research

-Critical Thinking
+- Critical thinking

-# Lecture: Budgeting in a lab
+## Lecture: Budgeting in a Lab
 In the world of scientific research, budgeting is an essential skill that ensures the smooth operation and sustainability of your laboratory.
 This lecture is tailored to equip you with the knowledge and strategies